Kennett Square,

 Longwood Gardens-Cascade Garden

-Located within a protective greenhouse on the western end of Longwood Gardens’ 4.5-acre conservatory complex, this 2,000-square-foot garden designed by Roberto Burle Marx opened in 1993.
-Measuring only 40 by 50 feet, the area was once the location of the Desert House, many plants of which were incorporated into the Silver Garden.
-To create the Cascade Garden, Marx collaborated with his longtime friend and protégé Conrad Hamerman.
-Although the garden is relatively small, it conveys a strong sense of verticality, incorporating the steel columns that support the neighboring Rose House into its design.
+Originally located within a greenhouse on the western end of Longwood Gardens’ 4.5-acre conservatory complex, this 2,000-square-foot garden was designed by Roberto Burle Marx.
+Historically, the garden measured 40 by 50 feet, and was located on the former Desert House, many plants of which were incorporated into the Silver Garden.
+To create the Cascade Garden, Burle Marx collaborated with longtime friend and protégé Conrad Hamerman.
+The garden opened to the public in 1993, and permanently closed in 2021.

 Location and Nearby Landscapes